Natador/neuralNetworkIris/README.md

 - [Neural Net in C++ Tutorial.](https://vimeo.com/19569529) Helpful general tutorial on the construction of neural networks.
 The structure of this project draws heavily from the one presented in the video.

 - [Back Propagation Tutorial](http://www.cse.unsw.edu.au/~cs9417ml/MLP2/) Decent tutorial describing the implementation of back propagation which contains pseudocode.

+- [Neural Network Primer](https://pdfs.semanticscholar.org/54a0/468eab33eb4783f5ef36a5d939a3c1b0ec44.pdf).
+Summarizes the history of neural networks and in section 5 talks about neural networks with backpropagation.